mggg-states/PA-shapefiles/README.md

 - `538CMPCT`: FiveThirtyEight plan favoring compactness

 ## Projection
-The shapefile uses a NAD83 geographic coordinate system.
+The shapefile uses a UTM Zone 18N projection (EPSG: 26918).

 ## Rating
 We give this shapefile a C rating as election results were compiled by a private individual rather than by ourselves or the Secretary of State's offce.
 While election results were verified at the state and county levels, we acknowledge the possibility of error at the sub-county level.